 Dr. Zucker spoke at the American Psychological Association’s Division of Psychoanalysis conference in Chicago as an invited panelist in association with her Karnac Books publication.

 Jessica presented her research on female embodiment, sexual development, and the daughtering experience in pornography at the American Psychological Association’s Division of Psychoanalysis meeting as an invited panelist in New York City.
 She collaborated with Drs.
 Muriel Dimen, Katie Gentile, and Virginia Goldner.
-The title of her paper is “Lights, Camera, Attachment: Female Embodiment as Seen Through the Lens of Pornography”.
+Her paper “Lights, Camera, Attachment: Female Embodiment as Seen Through the Lens of Pornography” was subsequently invited to be part of a psychoanalytic anthology (Karnac Books).